CorgiMan/datadump/README.md

 [example output](http://rawgit.com/CorgiMan/datadump/master/example.html)

 ## Usage
-The example above is a result of the following code

-You need to open a port to sent your data to.
+The example above is a result of the following code.
+First we need to open a port to sent your data to.
 ```
 datadump.Open(":8080")
 defer datadump.Close()
 ```

-Sent your data to the `datadump.C` channel
+Next we can sent stuff to the `datadump.C` channel
 - print a string
 `datadump.C <- "Hello World!"`